Probiotics and Your Immune System

 Because the bacteria in your gut are living organisms, they can actually die off when conditions aren’t suitable for them.
 Poor diet, stress, chronic use of antibiotics, and illness can all change the environment of your gut, which also changes the balance of gut bacteria.
 If your intestinal flora becomes imbalanced, it can lead to things like gas, bloating, indigestion, constipation, increased susceptibility to illness, and even depression.

 The key to keeping your gut bacteria happy is to eat a proper diet and to supplement that diet with probiotics.
 So what is the proper diet to promote a happy, balanced gut?

-Good bacteria thrive on fiber, so high-fiber goods like legumes and vegetables are an ideal food source for the bacteria in your gut.
-Fermented foods, like saukerkraut, miso, and tempeh contain probiotic cultures that actually help increase the number of good bacteria in your gut.
-It’s best to avoid refined sugar and fruit in excess, which can feed yeast – another organism in your body that can outnumber the good bacteria and cause infection.
+Good bacteria thrive on fiber.
+That’s why high-fiber goods like legumes and vegetables are an ideal food source for the bacteria in your gut.
+Fermented foods, like saukerkraut, miso, and tempeh contain probiotic cultures.
+These foods actually help increase the number of good bacteria in your gut.
+It’s best to avoid refined sugar and fruit in excess, which can feed yeast—another organism in your body that can outnumber the good bacteria and cause infection.

 If you’re dealing with digestive distress, a probiotic supplement, like our Probiotic-5, may be just what you need.
 Probiotic supplements actually contain live bacteria that you swallow (usually in pill form) to repopulate your digestive tract.
 A good probiotic can help improve GI function, increase immunity, and promote overall health.